KoldenAxelson/cave-in/README.md

 - **Pathfinding AI**: Watch an AI solve the puzzle using advanced pathfinding algorithms
 - **Neural Network** (Coming Soon): Observe machine learning in action as a neural network learns to play

+## 🤖 AI Disclosure

+This project uses AI-assisted development practices:
+- Documentation and docstrings are primarily AI-generated for consistency
+- Core game mechanics and architecture are human-designed
+- Code implementation is a collaborative effort between human and AI

+We believe in transparency about AI usage in development.
+While AI helps with standardization and boilerplate code, all critical design decisions and game mechanics are human-directed.

 ## 🎮 Game Mechanics

 1. Navigate a procedurally generated cave system